davisvle/davisvle/README.md

   least-privilege group consolidation.
 - 🪪 **Identity migration to SSO** — moved manual IAM users to JumpCloud SSO with role/group-based access and centralized, audit-ready identity.

 ---

-## 📈 Currently Growing

-- Deepening cloud and systems engineering skills (working toward an AWS certification)
-- Applying my M.S. in Data Analytics to bring data and automation into IT operations

----